 Do you love a good DIY project?
 This one will blow you mind if you really want to lighten your load.

-Ahhh… the best Camp Coffee… for many it’s an important morning ritual!
+If you are anything like me?
+Coffee is pretty damn important in the morning.
+For many backpackers, it’s an important morning ritual!
 Here’s a few tips about making great tasting DRIP BREWED coffee.
 Until now, preparing Drip coffee while camping has been anything but convenient.
 But with the innovative GSI Outdoors Java Drip’s you can easily make a bold, mud-free brew every time!
-These Simple, Portable […]

 These Simple, Portable Drip Coffee Systems are excellent for backpacking, camping, travel… yes even at home you can easily enjoy a great cup of coffee!

 Having used the Folgers Coffee Bags for years, I really like these.
 I think the Coffee Bags are a bit lighter, but looking forward to testing the GSI out in the Backcountry.

 If you have used the GSI Java Drip, let us know what you think?[ratings]

 Any video on Lightweight Backpacking is almost guaranteed to make thebackpacker.tv This video by CleverHiker.com is one of those videos.
 These guys make it sound so good, can’t believe everyone isn’t running out to buy lightweight packs.